jrenton/vuex-talk/README.md

 ![Vuex Interest](./public/vuex-interest.png)

 I believe this is largely due to its barrier to entry and its simple, concise API.
-It can be plugged into an existing application with just a few lines of code:
+Also, it can be plugged into an existing application with just a few lines of code:

 ```html
 <div id="app"></div>